-- Accidental deletion of ibdata1 file
+- Accidental deletion or modification of the ibdata1 file

-Methods to Recover Data from ibdata1 File
+How to Recover Data from Corrupt ibdata1 File?

-Method 1 – Recover InnoDB Database Manually
+Method 1: Recover InnoDB Database using InnoDB Force Recovery

 - Open the MySQL configuration file (my.cnf) on your server.